tewhey-lab/MPRAduo/README.md

 **NB** The orientation for the sequences in order to find the linker indicators for the input file the UMI end should be on the left and the end of the oligo should be on the right.

+#### Files to be used later:

+Once the `DuoMatch` pipeline is run, the final output file will need to be passed to the `DuoCount` pipeline.
+Look in the first ~30 lines of the output to find the cromwell id for the relevant run.
+The file name ends with `.parsed` and can be found within the following path: `cromwell_executions/DuoMatch/<cromwell_id>/call-Parse/execution/<id_out>.merged.match.enh.mapped.barcode.ct.parsed`.
+The pipeline should be run twice, once for silencers and once for enhancers, and both parsed files should be passed to the `DuoCount` pipeline.

-_DuoCount.wdl_ and _DuoCountSingle.wdl_
+### _DuoCount.wdl_ and _DuoCountSingle.wdl_

 ![Graphical Pipeline](graphics/DuoCount_pipeline.png?raw-true "DuoCount Graphical Pipeline")

-These two pipelines are virtually identical, the only difference is that DuoCount.wdl is for paired end reads and DuoCountSingle.wdl is for single end reads, both are expecting ~150bp reads.
-Read 1 (and read 2, if paired end reads) fastq files and the associated replicate IDs are passed to the pipeline (*library_separation_FLASH2_input.py*) along with the dictionary files created by _DuoMatch.wdl_ to have the libraries sorted; single and duo libraries are separated and then identified as E,S,ES, or SE.
-The matched file, containing the record name, barcode, matched oligo, and the assigned library, for each replicate is formatted (*associate_tags_duo.pl*) and passed to a script (*compile_bc_duo.pl*) to assemble the information into a barcode level count table.
+These two pipelines are virtually identical, the only difference is that `DuoCount.wdl` is for paired end reads and `DuoCountSingle.wdl` is for single end reads, both are expecting ~150bp reads.
+Read 1 (and read 2, if paired end reads) fastq files and the associated replicate IDs are passed to the pipeline (`library_separation_FLASH2_input.py`) along with the dictionary files created by `DuoMatch.wdl` to have the libraries sorted; single and duo libraries are separated and then identified as E,S,ES, or SE.
+The matched file, containing the record name, barcode, matched oligo, and the assigned library, for each replicate is formatted (`associate_tags_duo.pl`) and passed to a script (`compile_bc_duo.pl`) to assemble the information into a barcode level count table.

 An example of the inputs file for each version of the script can be found in the repository, an example of the paired end inputs file can be found below: